Board of Directors

 President and CEO, Humane Society of Huron Valley

-Tanya Hilgendorf has led Humane Society of Huron Valley (HSHV) for 17 years.
-With a Bachelor of Arts in political science from University of Michigan-Dearborn, a Master of Science in social work administration and public policy from Wayne State University and having served as executive director of Ozone House, Tanya’s passion centers on protecting the vulnerable (human and non-human) and transformational leadership that helps failing nonprofit organizations achieve mission success.
+Tanya Hilgendorf has led the Humane Society of Huron Valley (HSHV) since 2005.
+With a BA in political science from the University of Michigan-Dearborn, a Masters in Social work focused on administration and public policy from Wayne State University and having served as executive director of Ozone House, Tanya’s passion centers on protecting the vulnerable (human and non-human) and transformational leadership that helps nonprofit organizations achieve mission success.
 With an incredible team, HSHV has become a thriving, dynamic, multi-service, animal welfare organization with 120 employees, 2,000+ volunteers and a save rate over 96%, helping roughly 25,000 animals a year.
-HSHV has earned the 4-star rating from Charity Navigator for 11 consecutive years, putting HSHV among the top 3% of all charities nationwide for fiscal responsibility and transparency.
+HSHV’s Charity Navigator rating puts it among the top 1% of all charities nationwide fiscal responsibility and transparency.
 In recent years, HSHV has adopted out more animals than any other single shelter in Michigan.

 Amber Sitko